What are the future dates?

 Where can I meet my family and friends after the race?

 - The easiest way to find your family and friends after the race is to have a plan beforehand.
 The grounds at the Post Race party is the best location to meet up with a friend or family member after the race.
-You will find a map of the grounds in the Official Race Guide.
+You will find a map of the grounds in the Official Athlete Guide.

 Will I be able to purchase race merchandise at Packet Pick up and on race day?